curi/websites/_posts/2017-10-04-reason-and-morality.md

 permalink: /reason-and-morality/
 ---

 An outline of philosophy with links to learn more!
 By [Elliot Temple](https://elliottemple.com/).
+[Alan Forrester](https://conjecturesandrefutations.com) and [Justin Mallone](http://justinmallone.com/) gathered most of the links.

 ## Reason